unioslo/pg-iam/README.md

 - allow groups to moderate memberships of other groups
 - create capabilities, specify criteria for obtaining them
 - specify the scope of the capabilities
-- use SQL RPCs to get group related information for application development
 - data integrity and consistency, immutable columns wherever possible
 - audit log on all updates
+- use SQL functions to get authorization related information for application development

 # Learn more